101failures/Sandwich_Detector/SANDWICH_DETECTION_FINAL/RESULTS_REPORT.md

 ✅ Report both token-level (99.59%) AND sequence-level (92.38%) metrics.
 Also include confusion matrix, per-class F1, and error analysis.

 ❌ **"Can't reproduce results"**
 ✅ All code, data, checkpoints saved.
 Deterministic evaluation (no randomness in inference).
-Instructor can run `evaluate_crf.py` directly.
+You can run `evaluate_crf.py` directly.

 ---